 A licensee who practices while suffering with a contagious or infectious disease or knowingly serves any person afflicted with such a disease shall be guilty of a summary offense.
 63 P.S. § 526.

-SERVICES PERMITTED TO BE PERFORMED IN SALONS AND COSMETOLOGY SCHOOL CLINICS
+REQUIREMENTS FOR PROVIDING SERVICES PERMITTED TO BE PERFORMED IN SALONS AND COSMETOLOGY SCHOOL CLINICS

 - Shampooing and conditioning of the hair on the head.